hunyao/Jun-Kumokawa/README.md

 ### speak Japanese :japan:

-Speaks the language as native language in the production mode at everywhere.
+as native language as native level in the production mode at everywhere.

 ### speak English :earth:

-Speaks the language as second language in the development mode at everywhere.
+as second language as B2 level in the development mode at everywhere.

 ### speak Estonian :estonia:

-Can just say "Hi!" so far
+Can just say "Hi!" and "Thank you" so far

 ## Available Coding Languages